 1. All departmental photocopying is done on the copier in the departmental mail room 2502C.
 You may submit class material for copying by the office staff, or you may do it yourself.
-If you want the office staff to do the copying, you should check with Jessica at least one week in advance.
+If you want the office staff to do the copying, you should check with Reagan at least one week in advance.

 2. All copying must be charged to a specific source.
 The three possible sources are departmental supplies and expenses, personal, or classes.
 Material to be charged to the department must be related to administration, such as lecture schedules, laboratory exercises, grants, manuscripts, departmental notices, minutes of meetings and similar items.

 3. Each faculty member who has a research grant will be provided with an authorization code.
 Students should use their major professor’s authorization code.

-4. Personal copying may be done with a personal authorization code (see Jessica or Chelsea for code), but must be paid for immediately when the bill is placed in your mailbox (6 cents per copy).
+4. Personal copying may be done with a personal authorization code (see Reagan or Chelsea for code), but must be paid for immediately when the bill is placed in your mailbox (6 cents per copy).
 Copies are billed at the end of each semester.
 We ask that faculty and teaching assistants not send students in their classes to the office to do copying; the office machines are already too busy.

 Sending Packages via FedEx or USPS

 If you need to send any packages for your lab, there are two options.

 1. Regular and international FedEx labels are available in the PBIO mailroom either on the shelf above the counter or in the drawer labelled FedEx.
 All FedEx forms have a space for Internal Billing Reference.
 This MUST be filled in with your lab’s account number if the shipment is being charged to PBIO.
 Please double check all labels to be sure the correct information is entered and is legible.
 Bring FedEx shipments to the main office (2502) no later than 1:30PM.
 FedEx does not pick up packages unless they receive a pick up request.
 Pick up requests have to be called in by 1:30PM to guarantee same day pick up.
 If you cannot meet this deadline, you can take your package to a nearby FedEx drop off location.

 Use of Telephones